ecovillage/ev7l-events/README.md

 Its functionality comes to live with the Sieben Linden hueman theme child (http://github.com/ecovillage/ev7l-hueman-child-theme).

-Events can be pushed with a ruby script (https://github.com/ecovillage/ tba ).
+Events can be pushed with ruby scripts included in [wp_event](https://github.com/ecovillage/wp_event).

 By Freundeskreis Sieben Linden e.V.